Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/4.3/getting-started/javascript.md

 {{< highlight js >}}
 var myModalEl = document.getElementById('myModal')

-var modal = new bootstrap.Modal(myModalEl) // initialized with defaults
+var modal = new boosted.Modal(myModalEl) // initialized with defaults
-var modal = new bootstrap.Modal(myModalEl, { keyboard: false }) // initialized with no keyboard
+var modal = new boosted.Modal(myModalEl, { keyboard: false }) // initialized with no keyboard
 {{< /highlight >}}

 If you'd like to get a particular plugin instance, each plugin exposes a `getInstance` method.
-In order to retrieve it directly from an element, do this: `bootstrap.Popover.getInstance(myPopoverEl)`.
+In order to retrieve it directly from an element, do this: `boosted.Popover.getInstance(myPopoverEl)`.

 ### Asynchronous functions and transitions